-Centre for Policy Studies political analyst, Thabo Rapoo, says the four-day national general council (NGC) will give a clear signal of where Zuma stands in the party, as the Cosatu and the ANC Youth League push the ANC to move quicker on promises made at the 2007 Polokwane conference.
+Centre for Policy Studies political analyst Thabo Rapoo, says the four-day national general council (NGC) will give a clear signal of where Zuma stands in the party, as the Congress of SA Trade Unions (Cosatu) and the ANC Youth League push the ANC to move quicker on promises made at the 2007 Polokwane conference.

 “At the NGC in 2005, former president Thabo Mbeki was given a rough ride by the ANC delegates,” Rapoo says.

-Cosatu and the ANCYL helped propel Zuma to power in Polokwane, but in the last few months both groups have accused him of stalling on delivering on policies adopted there.
+Cosatu and the youth league helped propel Zuma to power in Polokwane, but in the past months both groups have accused him of stalling on delivering on policies adopted there.

-In August, Zuma was on the receiving end of a string of vicious insults over his polygamy and an illegitimate child he fathered, during a strike by about 1.3 million Cosatu-backed public service workers.
+In August, Zuma was at the receiving end of a string of vicious insults over his polygamy and an illegitimate child he fathered, during a strike by around 1.3 million Cosatu-backed public service workers.

-Questions have also been raised about suspected multi-billion rand mining deals involving his son, while ANCYL leader Julius Malema has urged his members not to follow the example of leaders who take more than one wife.
+Questions have also been raised about suspect multibillion-rand mining deals involving his son, while youth league leader Julius Malema has urged his members not to follow the example of leaders who take more than one wife.